aiven/aiven-docs/docs/products/caching/concepts/memory-usage.md

     forks a copy of itself, and sends current memory contents to the other node.
 -   Similar forking is done when Redis persists its current state on disk.
-Currently, for an Aiven for Redis service this happens **every 10 minutes**.
+Currently, for an Aiven for Caching service this happens **every 10 minutes**.

 :::note